singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - container_tech
      - The container technology to use (singularity or podman)
      - singularity
+   * - symlink_home
+     - If set, where you want to install a simplified module tree to using ``--symlink``
+     - unset
    * - updated_at
      - a timestamp to keep track of when you last saved
      - never